How Much Does a Brick Weigh? Common Types Compared

 Ideal for Facades, Patios, and Flooring

-They can replicate the look of traditional brick exteriors at a fraction of the weight, making them easier to handle and apply.
+Moreover, a thin brick can replicate the look of traditional brick exteriors at a fraction of the weight, making them easier to handle and apply.

 Standard Bricks